andypiper/TwitterDotNetCore/README.md

 ## Directions

-[Apply for a Twitter Developer Account](https://t.co.apply-for-access), and create an app.
+[Apply for a Twitter Developer Account](https://t.co.apply-for-access), and create a Project and an App.
 Generate access token and access token secret via the Twitter Developer Dashboard.

-(optional) If using the [Twitter Developer Labs](https://t.co/labs) endpoint - as this sample does - you'll also need to have access to Labs, and to connect your app to the Tweets and Users endpoints.

 Install [DotNet Core](https://dotnet.microsoft.com/download) :-)